 Stew Peas and Rice

-This is one of my favorite dishes all around; we used to eat Stew Peas and Rice on Thursdays only.
+This is one of my favorite dishes all around; we used to eat Stew Peas and Rice every Thursday.
 This dish is made with the same ingredients as Red Peas Soup.
 Actually, the only difference between these two dishes is the thickness.
 This traditional recipe has been around for a long time in Jamaica.

 1lb Red Kidney Beans

 1lb.
 Stew Beef

 ¼ Salt Beef